 The alternator's rotor will turn on a bed of oil.
 The oil system can be a dedicated oil reservoir feeding the sleeve bearing in a separate and isolated system or the oil can be a shared supply with engine.
-The following illustration shows a typical Sleeve Bearing lubrication system, including the oil pump, reservoir, cooling unit and the mini water cooler:
+The illustration on the next page shows a typical Sleeve Bearing lubrication system, including the oil pump, reservoir, cooling unit and the mini water cooler: